 Environmental Officer (EO) Training is conducted by the Environmental Management Division (EMD).
 AR 200-1 and ATP 3-34.5 requires trained and appointed Environmental Officers from all activities on the installation.
-EMD prefers to have a primary and an alternate Environmental Officer for each activity.
+EMD prefers to have a Primary and an Alternate Environmental Officer for each activity.
 An EO should be grade of E-6 or above, exceptions must be approved by EMD.
 The initial course is 2 days of instruction.
 A 1-day re-certification course is required every year after successful completion of the 2-day course.
 A certificate will be issued upon completion of the EO training.
-Course dates will be posted on the EMD webpage.
+Course dates and registration links will be posted on the EMD Training webpage.